Latest Updates 1165 views

 SBI Savings Account Maintenance Charges

 The charges at the semi-urban and rural centers range from ₹20 to ₹40 and at urban and metro centers from ₹30 to ₹50.
-The revised minimum average balance requirement will be applicable from October 2017.
+The revised minimum average balance requirement is applicable since October 2017.

 SBI Cash Withdrawal Charges